DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Return order.md

 The following subsections will describe how to view and process the Shipment receipt - Return order from the 3PL warehouse. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed.

-Processing this document posts an arrival journal against the return order. <br>
+Processing this document creates an arrival journal against the return order. <br>
+Optional document settings also allows for:
+- Posting the return order's arrival journal
-Optional document settings also allows for posting the purchase order's product receipt for the registered stock.
+- Posting the return order's delivery note for the registered stock.
+- Cancelling the remaining return quantity.

 ## Prerequisites
 The following setup is prerequisites for the Shipment receipt - Return order